Starbucks employees to go back to office three days a week

 “The pandemic was a full out attack on the ideas that make Starbucks, Starbucks,” Schultz said.
 “Partners, it’s time for us to come back to the office.”
 The company refers to its employees as partners.

-The announcement comes at a time of reinvention for the company.
+The announcement comes at a time of reinvention for the company that has been grappling with unionization efforts in its stores nationwide.
 The new CEO, Laxman Narasimhan, will start this year as Schultz transitions to a role on the board of directors.
 Starbucks’ $450 million “Reinvention” plan will be rolled out starting this year until 2025 and includes steps to improve employee relations and a new focus on drive-thru stores rather than cafes.
-Starbucks executives unveiled the plan in September during the company’s investor day.
+Starbucks executives unveiled the plan in September.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.